 Laser treatments can treat a wide range of skin issues, including discoloration, signs of aging, and uneven texture.
 Some of the most common reasons people seek laser resurfacing include skin concerns such as acne scars, sun damage, age spots, and fine wrinkles, though the treatment can address many other issues as well.

-The Laser Resurfacing Procedure
+The Laser Skin Resurfacing Treatment

 Laser resurfacing is typically an outpatient procedure, meaning you can get the procedure at any of our four locations in Philadelphia, Princeton, Voorhees, or Yardley, and go home the same day.
 The duration and technique of your treatment will vary depending on the kind of laser your surgeon uses.